oniongarlic/btlebeacon/README.md

 The only dependency at this time is bluetooth headers and library

 ## Todo/Bugs/Features:
-* Assumes https:// prefix, URL must be without
-* Does not encode suffixes yet
 * NID and BID are used as strings, add support for hex input
 * NID and BID defaults to 0123456789 ABCDEF
 * UID can not be set